priankr/priankr.github.io/README.md

 # priankr.github.io

-All files related to the GitHub Pages home page.
+All files related to the GitHub Pages site for a portfolio of data analytics and machine learning projects.

-HTML and CSS Templates used are from HTML5up: https://html5up.net/solid-state